humblerookie/gendry/README.md

 # gendry
-A bitrise client written in Flutter
+A mobile client for bitrise written in Flutter.